zencart/documentation/content/user/template/sideboxes.md

 weight: 10
 ---

 Sideboxes are narrow pieces of content that are displayed on the left and right side of the screen in the Zen Cart storefront in a desktop view.
-(The smaller width of a mobile screen means they are put in the middle of the screen on such devices.)
+(The smaller width of a mobile screen means they are either hidden or put in the middle of the screen on such devices.)

 You can learn about [controlling sideboxes in the admin](/user/admin/sideboxes/) so that you only display the sideboxes that are most important to your store.